c4syner/TeachablePy/README.md

 ## Installation
 1. Make sure you have the latest version of Python 3
+2. Install Pandas - `pip3 install pandas`
 2. Clone this repo into your directory and your done!
-No extra dependencies or installations needed!

-## Running the Programs
- To use this you must have 2 programs running at the same time:
-  - The Chat Receiver
-  - The Message Sender

-The Chat Reciever retrieves the data that others have sent, while the Message Sender sends your message to the server!

-### To Run on Linux (Ubuntu 18.04 Tested)
-Open up two Terminals:

-Terminal 1:
-- `cd Dweety` or whatever the directory is named.
-- `python3 DweetClient_sender.py`

-Terminal 2:
-- `cd Dweety`
-- `python3 DweetClient_receiver.py`

-### To Run on Mac (macOs Sierra Tested) and Windows (Not Tested)
-Make sure Python 3 IDLE is installed.
-Open up two instances of IDLE 3,

-On the first instance:
-1. Go To `File` and then `Open` and from there choose DweetClient_sender.py in your directory.
-2. Run the file by pressing `F5` or run from the dropdown menu

-On the second instance:
-1. Go To `File` and then `Open` and from there choose DweetClient_reciever.py in your directory.
-2. Run that file by pressing `F5` or run from the dropdown menu

 ## Usage
-On The sender program type in a Username (A display name) in the `Username: ` prompt.
-Type in what Nest (Server) you would like to join.
-Then type in a message you would like to send and press enter!
-In a few seconds you will see your Username followed by your message on Receiver Program!
-And if people are online then they will see your message too on their Receiver.

-## Running In Browser
-If you would like to test out Dweety then you can simply run the index.html file in the master directory, in your browser!
-This will give you all the functionality of Dweety without any installation!
+Run the .py file in your favortite IDE or terminal!

+## How It Works
+This simple chatbot works differently then the traditional models.
+Instead of tons of if/else statements that check for patterns between input and output.
+This program creates a csv file, which are used for storing data in spreadsheet applications, and stores the questions and responses that the computer can use to chat with the user.
+Whats the difference?
+This allows for users to make complex or personalized chatbots and be able to share their custom chatbot by sharing their, `knowledge.csv` file giving other users the exact same bot!
+Essentially, its a one program fits all scenario, you can have a complex or simple bot with one program.

 ## Improvements
-By no means is this project finished, there are many things I would like to see done with this project:
+By no means is this project finished, there are some things I would like to see done with this project:
 - A base knowledge.csv file that has basic responses to common phrases.

-If you have any ideas, Let me know in the comments!
+If you have any custom bots please share them!

 ## Liscensing
 This project is liscensed under the GNU GPLv3 Liscense,